Corporationakht/LocalCodeCli/README.md

 fcc-codex
 ```

-`fcc-codex` reads the same port and auth token, registers an ephemeral `fcc` model provider that points at the local proxy's `/v1/responses` endpoint, generates a Codex model catalog from the proxy's `/v1/models` response, sets `LCC_CODEX_API_KEY` from the Admin UI auth token, strips official `OPENAI_*` credentials from the child environment, and then launches the real `codex` command.
+`fcc-codex` reads the same port and auth token, registers an ephemeral `fcc` model provider that points at the local proxy's `/v1/responses` endpoint, generates a Codex model catalog from the proxy's `/v1/models` response, sets `fcc_CODEX_API_KEY` from the Admin UI auth token, strips official `OPENAI_*` credentials from the child environment, and then launches the real `codex` command.
 Type `/model` inside Codex to open its native picker.
 Pass through Codex args as usual, for example `fcc-codex exec "hello"`.

 ## Choose A Provider